deepinv/deepinv/docs/source/user_guide/training/distributed.rst

 ====================

 The distributed framework can be used during training.
-This is useful when a single inverse problem is too large for one GPU, for example because reconstruction model processes large images or volumes.
+This is useful when a forward model is too large for one GPU, for example because the reconstruction model processes large images or volumes, and the operator acts globally over them.

 The API is the same as for :ref:`distributed reconstruction <distributed>`: